 Because DED can be carried on elm firewood, provincial regulations prohibit storage, transport and sale of elm firewood.
 So if you go camping, please do not transport firewood.

 Prevention of Dutch elm disease starts by keeping elm trees healthy.
 Prune all dead wood that provides beetle habitat.
 Pruning of healthy elms, however, should only be done during the winter season when the beetles which are attracted to fresh tree wounds are not active (October 1 to March 31).

 According to Edmonton's Community Standards Bylaw it is illegal to prune elms between April 1 to September 30.

 Elms that suffer major injury such as a lightning strike or storm damage during the summer may be pruned, but branches must be chipped, burned or buried promptly.
 A City inspector may also approve limited clearance pruning to mitigate electrical hazards or to avoid construction damage.
-Written permission must be obtained prior to any emergency elm pruning performed during the elm pruning ban (April 1 to Sept 30) by contacting the City at 311 or email@example.com.
+Written permission must be obtained prior to any elm pruning performed during the elm pruning ban (April 1 to Sept 30) by contacting the City at 311 or firstname.lastname@example.org.

 Elm branches and logs must be disposed of properly.
 Bundle small branches, 25 mm (one inch) or less in diameter, and place at the curbside with regular household waste.

 Take large branches and logs up to 1.
 2 m (four feet) to special elm disposal bins at one of the following free elm wood recycling sites: